How We See the Internet

 The ability to share

-The Internet enables sharing, learning and collaboration.
-The ability to share has given rise to the open development of the key components of the Internet, such as the Domain Name System (DNS) and the World Wide Web.
+The Internet enables sharing, learning, and collaboration.
+The ability to share and openly discuss code online has given rise to the open development of key applications of the Internet, such as the DNS and the World Wide Web.
 Fundamental to this ability is the concept of fair use, and the freedom to develop and use open source software.

 The ability to choose